VT-Junior

 Featuring a retro-styled cream can, Creamback H is built with an eight-hole chassis for hassle-free upgrading.
 Available now in both 8ohm and 16ohm impedances.

-Read the full interview on the Celestion Speakerworld blog here.
+Click here to read the full interview with Paul Hales on the Celestion Speakerworld blog.

 About Celestion